 Depth of field refers to the distance between the nearest object (or potion of an object) that appears in focus and the farthest object (or portion of an object) that appears to be in focus.
 Depending on the distance from the lens, the focal length of the lens, and the aperture setting, the depth of field can be as little as a fraction of an inch, or as great as infinity.

 Example of macro photograph, available for purchase at https://www.WaltPayne.Photography What is macro photography?
-Technically, the term macro photography refers to images where the subject is captured life-sized, or 1:1 magnification.
-Most people do not understand (or care) about this definition… Read More »What is Macro Photography?
+Technically, the term macro photography refers to images where the subject is captured as a life-sized image or has a 1:1 magnification.
+Most people refer to any… Read More »What is Macro Photography?

-Shutter Priority Mode is for the times when shutter speed is the primary consideration.
+Shutter Priority Mode is for the times when the shutter speed is the primary consideration.
 Sporting events, that fidgety nephew of yours, birds in flight, etc. Or what if you want to do something a little artsy with your photography.
-You… Read More »What Is Shutter Priority Mode?